Our Evolving Approach to Energy RetrofitsAugust 2023

 by Rachel White

 This post was originally published in April/May 2023 issue of Fine Home Building under the title "The End of Deep Energy Retrofits."
-We decided to post it to our blog under a new title following feedback that the original title misrepresented our nuanced approach to home retrofits and our commitment to decarbonization.
+We decided to post it to our blog with a new title (as well as a few minor edits) following feedback that the original title misrepresented our nuanced approach to home retrofits and our commitment to decarbonization.
 If you have questions or comments about our evolving approach to retrofit work, we would love to hear from you.

 Back in the late aughts, my design-build remodeling firm, Byggmeister, staked its reputation and identity on deep energy retrofits (DERs), a strategy for dramatically reducing energy use of existing homes by wrapping them in thick layers of “outsulation” and meticulously air-sealing them.
-We’d been working at improving home-energy performance for decades, and we saw tremendous potential in this strategy to achieve deep reductions in the carbon emissions of existing homes.
+We’d been working at improving home-energy performance for decades, and we saw tremendous potential in this strategy to achieve deep reductions in the carbon emissions of the residential sector.

-We were wrong.
-We did our last DER in 2017, and now we routinely talk people out of them.
+We now believe we were wrong.
+We did our last DER in 2017.
 In the intervening years, it seems that DERs have only become more popular, at least in concept, and Byggmeister is still widely known as a DER firm, which puts us in the awkward position of arguing against an approach we helped pioneer.
 How did we go from DER evangelists to skeptics?

 We first learned about DERs just as the enormity of the climate crisis was coming into focus.
 We had already been quantifying the impact of our work for a few years, measuring each project’s energy use before and after our upgrades.
 The results were underwhelming.
 On some projects, we were achieving modest energy savings of maybe 20% to 40%.
 On others, we were making no dent.
 On still others, we were making matters worse.
 We realized that if we were going to do our part to cut energy use and carbon emissions from existing buildings, we would have to change course.